aiinbx/mr-sales/README.md

 ### How it works

 - `src/app/api/ai-inbx-webhook/route.ts`: Next.js webhook handler using `createNextRouteHandler`.
 Uses `mrSalesConfig` from `src/lib/config.ts` (agent name, email, and company info).
 On `inbound.email.received`, it calls `mrSales` and replies on the same thread via `aiInbx.emails.reply`.
 - `src/lib/mr-sales.ts`: Orchestrates the flow: verify recipient, fetch thread, extract company name, research with Firecrawl, craft prompts, generate HTML reply with the Vercel AI SDK (OpenAI), return `responseHtml`.
 Passes the full conversation (`threadToLLMString(thread)`) to the model, enabling follow-up answers and multi‑turn context.
-If `forwardEmails` are configured and a rule matches, it forwards the thread via `aiInbx.threads.forward` and still replies to the sender with a brief handoff message.
+If `forwardContacts` are configured and a rule matches, it forwards the thread via `aiInbx.threads.forward` and still replies to the sender with a brief handoff message.
 - `src/lib/extract-company-name.ts`: Uses the thread to infer the sender’s company name (considers inbound messages and handles quoted replies).
 - `src/lib/research-company.ts`: Firecrawl search (news + web), optional website scrape, returns concise research context.
 - `src/lib/firecrawl.ts`: Initialized Firecrawl client using `FIRECRAWL_API_KEY`.